 A CDL generally expires on the licensee's birthday in the fourth year after the date of issuance.
-The act permits the Registrar or a deputy registrar to issue a license that expires on a date earlier than that date if the licensee has undergone a security threat assessment required by federal law to obtain a hazardous materials endorsement and the assessment will expire before that date.
+The bill permits the Registrar or a deputy registrar to issue a license that expires on a date earlier than that date if the licensee has undergone a security threat assessment required by federal law to obtain a hazardous materials endorsement and the assessment will expire before that date.

-Previously, a CDL was renewable 90 days before its expiration date; the act extends this time period to 180 days.
-The act also provides that each person applying for a transfer (not just a renewal) of a CDL must complete the application form and provide all required certifications.
+Currently, a CDL is renewable 90 days before its expiration date; the bill extends this time period to 180 days.
+The bill also provides that each person applying for a renewal or transfer of a CDL must complete the application form and provide all required certifications.